Scale-invariant phase transition of disordered bosons in one dimension

 Figure \ref{fig:3}(a) summarizes the ground state phase diagram of Hamiltonian \eqref{eq:hamiltonian} in terms of $W_{\rm c}$ and $\alpha$.
 Here, for each $\alpha\leq 3$, the critical point $W_{\rm c}$ is determined from the scale-invariant crossing point as described above.
 The critical disorder strength $W_{\rm c}/t$ decreases monotonically from a large value $W_{\rm c}/t \sim 5.1$ to $\sim0.9$ for $\alpha = 3$.
 For $\alpha > 3$ the transition in the thermodynamic limit occurs at $W_{\rm c}/t = 0^+$.
 The limiting value $W_{\rm c}/t = 0^+$ would correspond to the strictly short-range limit of hard-core bosons with short-range hopping, which are known to be localized by an infinitesimal disorder \cite{GiamarchiBook}.

-Figure \ref{fig:3}(b) shows the critical LL parameter $K_c$ computed at $W_{\rm c}/t$ for each value of $\alpha$.
-Contrary to previous theories, here we find that, for $\alpha \lesssim 3$, $K_c$ remains smaller than the critical BKT value of $3/2$ for short-range hopping models with weak disorder \cite{GiamarchiBook}.
-The behavior for $\alpha \lesssim 3$ is thus incompatible with known results from bozonisation theory.
+Figure \ref{fig:3}(b) shows the critical LL parameter $K_c$ computed at $W_{\rm c}/t$ for each value of $\alpha$ assuming that the approximate LL scenario properly describes the system.
+We find that, for $\alpha \lesssim 3$, $K_c$ remains smaller than the critical BKT value of $3/2$ for short-range hopping models with weak disorder \cite{GiamarchiBook}, confirming that LL theory should not be used to describe the localization transition in the whole range $\alpha \leq 3$.
 In contrast, for $\alpha>3$ our results are in agreement with conclusion that ideal systems with $K<3/2$ are ultimately pinned by disorder, leading to an insulating BG phase for any finite value of $W/t$.

 We complete our characterization of quantum phase transition in Fig. \ref{fig:3}(a) by determining the correlation length exponent $\nu$ using data collapse analysis near the critical points \cite{newmanb99}.
 For each $\alpha$, the results of Monte Carlo simulations are rescaled by $L^{-\zeta/\nu}Y_s$ and collapsed on a single master curve using $L^{1/\nu}[(W /t) - (W_c/t)]$ as a variable.
 Critical values $W_c/t$ are taken from the crossing points in Fig. \ref{fig:2}, while $\nu$ and $\zeta$ are treated as fitting parameters and obtained using a Nelder-Mead algorithm \cite{Nelder1965} with a cost function based on the Kawashima-Ito-Houdayer-Hartmann quality metric \cite{Kawashima1993, Houdayer2004}.
 Example results for $\alpha=2.5$, $2.7$, $3.0$ and $\alpha=3.2$ are shown in Figs. \ref{fig:setup} and \ref{fig:setup1}, respectively.
 We observe good collapse of all data near the critical points for $\alpha\ge 2$, and the obtained correlation length exponents always satisfy the so-called Harris bound $\nu \gtrsim 2$, see \cite{harris1974effect}.
 In fact, this result is expected from general arguments for a large class of $d$-dimensional disordered systems where an appropriately defined correlation length diverges \cite{Chayes1986}.
 Data collapse for $\alpha>3$ using $W_c/t=0.57$ is a finite-size effect given that this value of $\alpha$ is close to the boundary between the intermediate and short-range regimes and crossing points slowly shift to zero with increasing the system size.
 However, this effect will likely be observed in experiments dealing with finite systems.